rangsimanketkaew/topology_violation/README.md

 # Topology Violation in Polymer Simulation
 The topology violation (TV) is the event that occurs during coarse-grained simulation of soft matter such as polymer.
 One can determine TV by counting the number of chain crossing between polymer.
 The TV is a primary parameter for evaluating the coarse-grained simulation technique such as **Dissipative Particle Dynamics** (DPD).
 There is several research in use of DPD simulation for modelling the polymer composite based on bead-bead spring interaction instead of atomistic model.

-# Application in DPD simulation
+# Application to DPD simulation
 Simulating the polymer to be consistent with the real physical properties of polymer is very important.
 One of the problematic issue is topology violation, which generally uccurs during simulation.
 [Goujon *et al.*](https://aip.scitation.org/doi/10.1063/1.2954022) studied topology violation and develop the technique to reduces number of polymer chain crossing event.
 [Sirk *et al.*](http://dx.doi.org/10.1063/1.3698476) reported the modified Segmental Repulsive Potential (mSRP) used with DPD simulation, DPD/mSRP.
 They also evaluate the performance of mSRP and reported the optimized parameter.
 [Ketkaew and Tantirungrotechai](http://onlinelibrary.wiley.com/doi/10.1002/mats.201700093/abstract) used the DPD and DPD/mSRP simulations to study the polyisoprene (natural rubber) entanglement.
 I personally suggest the LAMMPS manual for more practical details of [DPD simulation](http://lammps.sandia.gov/doc/pair_dpd.html) and [mSRP technique](http://lammps.sandia.gov/doc/pair_srp.html).

 ---